 Keith N. Fargo, Ph.D., is director of Scientific Programs & Outreach at the Alzheimer’s Association.
 He leads research programs and initiatives to accelerate the Association’s vision of a world without Alzheimer’s.

 Dr. Fargo works alongside a committee of expert researchers to develop scientific programming for the Alzheimer’s Association International Conference® (AAIC®), the largest and most influential international meeting dedicated to advancing dementia science.
-Annually, AAIC offers over 2,000 poster sessions and 550 podium presentations on basic science, risk factors, diagnosis, causes, risk factors, and potential methods of treatment and prevention to nearly 6,000 of the world’s leading researchers.
+Annually, AAIC offers over 2,400 poster sessions and more than 100 podium presentations on basic science, risk factors, diagnosis, causes, risk factors, and potential methods of treatment and prevention to nearly 6,000 of the world’s leading researchers.

 Dr. Fargo oversees the data reported in the Association’s annual Alzheimer’s Disease Facts and Figures, the definitive compilation of national statistics and information conveying the impact of Alzheimer's and other dementias on individuals, families, government and the nation's health care system.